The Boss: I'm The Boss.

-Sometimes cultivated intentionally, with the assistant being a decoy for the real deal, in order to protect their boss from their enemies, such as a Decoy Leader
+This situation is sometimes cultivated intentionally, with the assistant being a decoy for the real deal, in order to protect their boss from their enemies, such as a Decoy Leader or Body Double.
+This is The Man in Front of the Man.

 - In an ad for Kenco, a man and woman arrive at a coffee plantation, and the owner greets the man enthusiastically.
 The woman says they'll take all the best beans for instant coffee, because Kenco uses the same beans for instant and roast.
 The owner says he'll have to clear that with the boss, to which the woman replies "You just have."

 - In the manga Anonymous, a character is assigned to be the bodyguard of the brilliant and accomplished scientist Dr. Elie Wendell.
 He's shown a photo of a grown man and a teenage girl; he assumes the man is Dr. Wendell.
-He's wrong, of course.
+He's wrong.
 Granted, the Tomboyish Name probably didn't help with the confusion, nor the Improbable Age issue.

 - Subverted in Beelzebub: upon being introduced to the demon doctor (who happens to have taken on a form not unlike a Pacman ghost in the human world), the protagonist is disbelieving, and barges in on the patient being treated by a (apparently human) young girl in a lab coat.
 He therefore assumes that she is the doctor and that he was mistaken about the other one (especially as she confirms that she is the doctor)... until the original catches her by the ear and scolds her for trying to assume the identity of her boss.
 She's actually the assistant.